(You’ll hear waterfall in addition to the music on this post. If it’s distracting, feel free to mute either as you read.)

 Further reading: Psalm 27:5; Psalm 91:1

-While you are on this website, please “subscribe” to my future posts.
+Please browse while you are on this website, and “subscribe” to my future posts, if you’d like.
 You’ll receive each post in an email.
 Click here to subscribe.